StuntsPT/misc_plotters/README.md

 # misc_plotters
 A collection of scripts for plotting several kinds of data.

-Some examples of what these scripts produce can be found in the "examples" diectory.
+Some examples of what these scripts produce can be found in the "examples" directory.

 -------